-A dejected Chelsea manager faced the press following the FA Cup defeat to Manchester City and blamed the recent dispute involving him and Arsene Wenger on the media
+A dejected Chelsea manager faced the press following the FA Cup defeat to Manchester City and pinned the recent furore over Arsene Wenger on the media's door

 On Friday, Mourinho called Wenger "a specialist in failure" after the Frenchman stated his belief that Mourinho's "fear of failure" was the chief cause for the Portuguese playing down Chelsea's title prospects.

 |3/2||Chelsea are 3/2 with Betway to win the Premier League|

 "It's your [the media's] fault.
 It's always the same guy who is the bad guy," Mourinho told reporters.

 "You like it that way.
 One is polite and the other one is the bad guy.
 I'm not surprised."

 Chelsea were knocked out of the FA Cup in the fifth round by Manchester City, with goals from Stevan Jovetic and the returning Samir Nasri giving Manuel Pellegrini's side victory at the Etihad.

 Mourinho paid credit to City for their victory and admitted that the best side had won.
 He did, however, state his belief that the second goal, Nasri's effort, was offside and criticised referee Phil Dowd and his assistants for their second-half display.